marcidy/electronic_components/README.rst

 twi.c and Wire.cpp can alternatively found here: https://github.com/Arduino/Arduino/tree/master/hardware/arduino/avr/libraries/Wire/src

 I will be using the Nano for class, but other Arduinos can substitute when looking at code.
-When we hit class 6, it will be beneficial to have ANY Arduino thats is programmable.
+When we hit class 6, it will be beneficial to have ANY Arduino that's is programmable.
 Doesn't matter which one.
 Maybe there are some sitting around the space.

 Class 1: Blinking an LED